Home | Volume 47 | Article number 93

 Conclusion Up Down

 As discussed, this article concludes that the action of cytokine and the side effects caused by treatment in ET possibly would cause loss of body mass in patients.
 An effective and systematic nutritional intervention is necessary to ensure patient compliance with treatment and improvement of nutritional status.
-The scarcity of studies relating to this topic in question reveals the great need to deepen the knowledge about the nutritional aspects of ET in world and Africa.
+The scarcity of studies relating to this topic in question reveals the great need to deepen the knowledge about the nutritional aspects of ET in the world and Africa.

 Competing interests Up Down